 Our techs showed up first thing in the morning and were gone by the time our homeowner was finished work.
 That night, he sat in his perfectly climate-controlled workshop and thought about what project he’d start next — not about whether or not he’d be too hot or cold while working on it.

-If you’d like to learn more about how to make your Treasure Valley garage or home workshop comfortable year-round, call or email Snowflake Air for a free consultation.
+If you’d like to learn more about how to make your Treasure Valley mini split installs in Boise, ID garages or home workshop comfortable year-round, call or email Snowflake Air for a free consultation.